doublerebel/s-xwax/README.markdown

 New **XSPF**/**PLS** playlist scanner will read playlists and the track metadata encoded in the playlists.
 Playlists can be created by programs such as **Audacious**, **Rhythmbox**, and many more.
 Make sure that the playlist editor reads track metadata on import.
+Note: This feature uses the -l command line option to load playlists, completely separate from Mark's new -p option.

 To increase performance, reduce the size of the waveform display by reducing the PLAYER_HEIGHT constant in **interface.c** .